 “So you have gone ahead with the idea of a remote forest holiday home then?”
 I asked my cousin.
 “Yes, in a way, all will be revealed soon when we get there,” Robert responded.

 When we arrived in Strahan, Robert had arranged for a taxi bus to collect us from the airport, and transport us to the Manuka Yacht marina, and with some uncertainty, we followed Hunter and Cousin Robert down to one of the many jetties in the area.
-There we came up to a catamaran that looks to be about thirty metres in length and about ten metres in width.
+There we came up to a catamaran that looks to be about twenty five metres in length and about nine metres in width.

 “I have decided to give you a short cruise before we go to your new home, which is located on a river.
 I bought this for you to use for getting to your home, and also as added income, providing river cruises, and it comes with a crew of three full time staff,” Robert announced, as he led the way onboard.